Automattic/jetpack/readme.txt

 * Comments: we fixed a mistake where a comment subscription checkbox appeared on custom post types — despite the fact you couldn’t actually subscribe to those types of comments.
 Our bad.
 * Contact Forms: we fixed a bug where the telephone field (which can only be added manually) rendered incorrectly — breaking some forms in the process.
 * General: we blocked direct access to the Jetpack_IXR_Client class which caused fatal PHP errors in some server setups.
 * Shortcodes: we removed the frameborder attribute in the YouTube embed code.
 It was deprecated in HTML 5.
-Newly retired, the frameborder attribute can now be seen mall walking with its pants pulled up to its armpits.

 = 3.9.4 =